Leyton Rivera

-Leyton Rivera (born 28 October 2001) is a Swedish-born Norwegian tennis player.

-Rivera has a career-high ATP singles ranking of No. 1242 achieved on 9 December 2024.
-He also achieved a doubles ranking of No. 1330 on 3 October 2022.
+Leyton Rivera (born 28 October 2001) is a Swedish-born Norwegian professional tennis player.
+He has a career-high ATP singles ranking of No. 1,012 and a doubles ranking of No. 804, both achieved on 14 September 2026.

-Rivera made his ATP main draw debut at the 2022 ATP Cup as one of the five members of the Norwegian team.
+Rivera represents Norway at international events, like the Davis Cup.
+He made his ATP Tour debut at the 2022 ATP Cup, as one of the five members of the Norwegian team.